What are Magnesium Side Effects?

 Diana Gariglio-Clelland, a Registered Dietician with Balance One Supplements explains that magnesium toxicity is usually reported with doses over 5,000 milligrams of magnesium per day.
 This is well above the recommended daily amount of 310-420 milligrams per day for the majority of the adult population.

-Symptoms and side effects from magnesium toxicity include the following:
+Symptoms and side effects of magnesium toxicity include the following:

 - Low blood pressure